xen-project/xen/docs/misc/xen-command-line.markdown

 In the case that x2apic is in use, this option switches between physical and clustered mode.
 The default, given no hint from the **FADT**, is cluster mode.

+### xenheap\_megabytes (arm32)
+> `= <size>`

+> Default: `0` (1/32 of RAM)

+Amount of RAM to set aside for the Xenheap.
+Must be an integer multiple of 32.

+By default will use 1/32 of the RAM up to a maximum of 1GB and with a minimum of 32M, subject to a suitably aligned and sized contiguous region of memory being available.

 ### xpti
 > `= <boolean>`